storybookjs/SBNext/readme.md

 For infrastructure this seems to be a good candidate to see how they've abstracted next.js: https://github.com/elmasse/nextein

+> I have a WIP branch that has taken the source of nextein, a nextein demo and the current ui, and placed them in a monorepo.

 ## Badges
 [![Greenkeeper badge](https://badges.greenkeeper.io/ndelangen/SB4.svg)](https://greenkeeper.io/)